 You signed as cover but found yourself in the first team pretty much straight away.

 I never even played in the reserves.
 I was due to play a reserve game the day the first team had Everton away.
 The team had travelled up on the Friday.
 I was at home and I got a call to say that John Mac [John McClelland] had food poisoning.
-I collected my boots from the ground and drop up to Liverpool on the Friday afternoon.
+I collected my boots from the ground and drove up to Liverpool on the Friday afternoon.
 On the Saturday we still didn’t know [if McClelland would be well enough to play].
 Then an hour before the game GT said to me, ‘Do you fancy it?’
 ‘Too right I do!’

 Was it hard adapting to the higher level again?